Mike Rossi (DJ): Career

-Viral fame and cheating accusations
+Boston Marathon

-In 2015, Rossi ran in the Boston Marathon, and brought his wife and 9-year-old twins on the trip from their hometown of Abington, Pennsylvania.
+In 2015, Rossi ran in the Boston Marathon, and brought his wife and nine-year-old twins on the trip to Boston from their hometown of Abington, Pennsylvania.
 He subsequently received a form letter from his children's principal informing him that a family vacation was not an excusable reason for absence, and that the school days his children missed would be marked as unexcused.
 Rossi then wrote a response to the principal, which he never mailed, but did post on Facebook; the post went viral, and was shared by over 28,700 people within a week.